 The Company plans to generate revenue in the form of interest payable on the debt it holds, dividends on its equity interests and capital gains on warrants and other debt or equity interests that it acquires in portfolio companies.
-The Company expects its portfolio of fixed income instruments to have an expected maturity of three to ten years and typically to bear interest at a fixed or floating rate.
-Other securities may have shorter or longer terms.
+The Company expects its portfolio of fixed income instruments to have an expected maturity of three to ten years and typically to bear interest at a fixed or floating rate, although there is no lower or upper limit on maturity.
 Interest on debt securities will be payable generally quarterly or semi-annually, with the amortization of principal generally being deferred for several years from the date of the initial investment.
 In some cases, the instrument may defer payments of cash interest for the first few years.
 The principal amount of the debt securities and any accrued but unpaid interest will generally become due at the maturity date.
 In addition, the Company may generate revenue in the form of commitment, origination, structuring or diligence fees, fees for providing significant managerial assistance and possibly consulting fees.
 Any such fees will be generated in connection with the Company's investments and recognized as earned, typically over the life of the related investment.

-Expenses
+Fees and Expenses